AJ Auxerre: History

 The 1985 offseason saw Joël Bats join Paris Saint-Germain.
 Auxerre recruited Bruno Martini as his successor.
 In the UEFA Cup, AJA were drawn against Milan.
 In the first leg, Auxerre won 3–1.
 Both teams missed a penalty and Paolo Maldini made his debut in European competition.
 In the return match, AJA lost 3–0 and was therefore eliminated.
 Seventh in the league and quarter-finalist in the French cup, AJA did not manage a third straight season in Europe.
 Auxerre finished fourth in 1986–1987, and was once again eliminated in the first round of the UEFA Cup the following season with a 2–0 away defeat to Panathinaikos too much to overcome in the return leg (which Auxerre won 3–2).
-The 1988–89 season saw AJA finish fifth in the league and reach the semi-finals of the Coupe de France before elimination by Olympique de Marseille, the future winner of the event.
+The 1988–89 season saw AJA finish fifth in the league and reach the semi-finals of the Coupe de France before elimination by Marseille, the future winner of the event.
 With fifth place in the league, AJA made the UEFA Cup and there made its first decent run.
 During the preliminary round, AJA managed its first victory.
 Beaten 0–1 at home by Dinamo Zagreb, it registered 3–1 in Yugoslavia and qualified for the first round proper.
 Auxerre beat successively Albanians Apolonia Fier, Finns RoPS and Olympiacos of Greece before being eliminated in the quarterfinals by Fiorentina.
 In parallel with this, AJA managed sixth place in the league.
 During the summer of 1990, the AJA sold Basile Boli and recruited Enzo Scifo, Alain Roche and Zbigniew Kaczmarek.
 Auxerre finished in third place after leading the championship for two weeks.

 In 1991–92, Auxerre was eliminated in the second round of the UEFA Cup by Liverpool and then finished fourth in Division 1.
-That summer, the AJA sold Alain Roche and Jean-Marc Ferreri while recruiting Frank Verlaat and Gerald Baticle.
+That summer, the AJA sold Alain Roche and Jean-Marc Ferreri while recruiting Frank Verlaat and Gérald Baticle.
 Auxerre then journeyed again into UEFA.
-Auxerre eliminated Lokomotiv Plovdiv and the newly formed F.C.
-Copenhagen.
+Auxerre eliminated Lokomotiv Plovdiv and the newly formed Copenhagen.
 In the third round, AJA eliminated Standard Liège.
 In the quarterfinals, AJA faced Ajax, the defending champion and undefeated in the European Cup for two years.
 Before facing Ajax, Auxerre had suffered five consecutive league defeats.
 Auxerre managed a 4–2 home win.
-In the second leg Ajax could only manage a 1–0 win and so Auxerre had qualified for the semifinals, to face Borussia Dortmund.
+In the second leg, Ajax could only manage a 1–0 win and so Auxerre had qualified for the semi-finals, to face Borussia Dortmund.
 In the first leg in Germany, AJA lost 2–0.
 A fiercely contested second leg levelled the aggregate score, but Auxerre were finally eliminated on penalties.